 It’s Black History Month.
-Let’s highlight the significance of building a healthy racial identity in children and youth.
+Parents, let’s talk about the significance of building positive racial identity in children and youth.

 On January 2, 2021, the New York Post published an article by writer Rav Arora, who is an Indian immigrant, titled, “Teaching ‘White Fragility’ Is Bad For Kids Of Color.”
 Arora appeared on BackTalk, Successful Black Parenting’s syndicated podcast and webcast for parents.
 Along with him was Dr. Nakia Hamlett, a psychologist whose research focuses on […]